 Dr. Chapdelaine: It was absolutely hands-on.
 So that when I graduated, actually a month after I graduated I was asked to instruct and supervise nursing students at the Newport Hospital School of Nursing.
 I was very comfortable in the nursing environment, but the program prepared me for this.
 I had been through it all in terms of my experiences.
 When we were in the operating room, we scrubbed for eight weeks.
 We had an 8 week rotation through there, and we were on call during the night if there was an emergency appendectomy or whatever.
 Night supervisor would come in and wake us up and we’d have to get up and go and get dressed and scrub in on the case, and then you go back to bed and you’d still have to be on duty at 7 o’clock.
 But as I said you either loved it or you didn’t, and I loved every minute of nursing.
 Every single minute I had, I just loved.

-Samantha- That’s really good!
+Samantha: That’s really good!
 So you mentioned your senior year you had a little bit more time because you didn’t have to work on Saturdays.
 So how did you fill that time?
 Did you and some of the girls…did you meet up?
 What did you do?

 Dr. Chadelaine: No, I think we were spending time getting ready for our boards.
 We were in that study mode and I just never affiliated with a lot of the activities that were going on.
 When we were in the nursing dormitory, we had to be in the dorm by nine, and we had to be quiet between nine and eleven and up studying.
 So they (the Supervisors) would come through and make sure you were at your desk.
 So that it was a very rigorous program.
 I think that culture really had an impact on me because I was back home again, and I was able to help at home.
 But the nurses all stuck together, and did things together as a group but never went out on weekends and socialized like that I don’t think.
 I don’t think!